AndersDeath/diary2/000-current.md

 # 15 May - Mittowoch - Berlin - 601 Tag der Einwanderung - Hot Sunny

 This day was nice.
 Yesteday I shared to Paul that I am going to leave the company.
 I am also have been waiting for a contract from Visable side.
 I hope to recieve it this week.
 It would be perfect.
 The weather is beautiful.
 It's really summer.
 However my motivation is under the floor.
 It's sooooo slow.
 I cannot find power for finishing tasks of XU.
 It's so hard.
+We are almost out of money and this is bad.